actions-marketplace-validations/slabruyere_use-private-action/README.md

-# `bagbyte/use-private-action` GitHub action
+# `slabruyere/use-private-action` GitHub action

-This action allow to use custom actions in private GitHub repository.
+This action allows the use of custom actions in private GitHub repositories.

 ## Usage